c3bottles/c3bottles/doc/INSTALL.md

 `requirements.txt` but most databases that are supported by SQLAlchemy should work without any problem.

-To build the frontend dependencies, you will need Node.js and yarn.
+To build the frontend dependencies, you will need Node.js and pnpm (corepack).

 ## Installation